 - 1906: 11 baby girls named Nedra [debut]

 - 1905: unlisted

-SSDI data confirms that the name Nedra saw noticeably higher usage after the book was released.
+Data from the Social Security Death Index (SSDI) confirms that the name Nedra saw noticeably higher usage after the book was released.

 One of these baby Nedras grew up to become actress Nedra Volz (b.
 1908).

 McCutcheon wrote six novels about the fictional Eastern European country of Graustark: